janekfleper/typst-fancy-units/src/content.typ

 // -> dictionary
 //    - body (str): Actual text in the content object
 //    - children (array): Children of the content object
-//    - layers (array): Functions and fields that style the `body`
+//    - layers (array): Functions that style the `body` or the `children`
-//      or the `children` (in reverse order)
+//                      (in reverse order)
 //
 // This is the complementary function to `wrap-content()`.
 //
-// If the content is empty [ ] or has the field "body", there is
+// If the content is empty [ ] or has the field "body", there is nothing more
-// nothing more to unwrap.
+// to unwrap.
 The tree is returned with the key "body".
-// If the content has the field "children", run this function recursively
+// If the content has the field "children", run this function recursively for
-// for each child.
+// each child.
 The tree is returned with the key "children".
 // If the content has the field "body" or "child", just store the functions
 // that wrap the content as new `layers`.
 //